 Miss Sam Malpas – Assistant Headteacher

-This Safeguarding and Child Protection Policy (click here) applies to all adults, including volunteers, working in or on behalf of the School and it is expected that everyone working in or for our School shares the responsibility to keep children safe from harm and abuse and reports any concerns to the Head Teacher, as senior designated person for child protection.
+Charlton Primary School’s Safeguarding and Child Protection Policy applies to all adults, including volunteers, working in or on behalf of the School and it is expected that everyone working in or for our School shares the responsibility to keep children safe from harm and abuse and reports any concerns to the Head Teacher, as senior designated person for child protection.

 We welcome volunteers, including parents, into our School, but at all times ensure that such volunteers are suitable to work with children.
 Those who volunteer time with the children on a regular basis are required to undergo checks before they do so and a formal induction.

 The value of direct teaching on the subjects of respect, healthy relationships and keeping oneself safe is recognised as a key feature of the School’s proactive and preventative approach to safeguarding.
 Personal, Social, Health and Economic Education (PSHE) teaching includes units on themes and topics such as Health and well being, Sex and Relationships Education, Stranger Danger and e-safety issues.
 Children are encouraged to explore and discuss these issues in a safe environment.
 Parents of older children, who undertake specific units of work on sex education, will be informed before the teaching takes place and have the opportunity to view teaching materials.

 Copies of the Personal, Social, Health and Economic Education, Sex and Relationships Education and Safeguarding and Child Protection Policies are available under our policies tab.